-Best electric screwdriver 2020: Everyone should have one
+Best electric screwdriver 2023: Everyone should have one

-If you're trying your hand at some DIY while you're at home, chances are you're already tired of screwing things in manually, which often involves chafing your hands and failing to actually get a screw secure in whatever you're building or fixing.
+When it comes time for some DIY, you'll quickly get tired of screwing things in manually, which often involves chafing your hands and failing to actually get a screw secure in whatever you're fixing or building.

-Step in the electric screwdriver - arguably the most easily used and low-powered of the power tool family, it's a nifty bit of kit that will save you a little time and a lot of effort, if you're anything like us.
-We can't live without one now, but if you're looking to pick one up there are a plethora to choose between.
+Step in the electric screwdriver - arguably the most easily used and low-powered of the power tool family.
+It's a nifty bit of kit that will save you a little time, and a lot of effort.
+We'd hate to live without one, but luckily there are a plethora of great options to choose from.

-That's why we've rounded up the best available for you to browse, right here.
+We've rounded up some of the best available for you to browse, right here.

 Bosch PSR Select